Technici4n/FastTransferLib/README.md

 # Fast Transfer Lib
-A fast item, fluid and energy api for the Fabric ecosystem, based on [fabric-api-lookup-api-v1](https://github.com/FabricMC/fabric/pull/1234).
+A fast ~~item, fluid and~~ energy api for the Fabric ecosystem, based on [fabric-api-lookup-api-v1](https://github.com/FabricMC/fabric/pull/1234).

+**UPDATE: the item/fluid API is not supported, it is superseded by my Fabric API PRs.** The energy API is however stable and used by actual mods such as Industrial Revolution and Wireless Networks.

 ## Goals of the project
 * The major goal of the project is trying to design a simple yet very efficient design for an item and fluid transfer api for potential inclusion in Fabric API in the future.